About this article

 Homeopathy at Amritapuri

-Homeopathy consultations are offered at Amrita Kripa Hospital by Dr. Indu Muralidharan on the 2nd floor, from 10:30am to 1:30pm.
+Homeopathy consultations are offered at Amrita Ayurveda Hospital by Dr. Indu Muralidharan on the 2nd floor, from 10:30am to 1:30pm.
 The clinic is closed on Tuesdays, Saturdays, and Sundays.
 It operates on a first-come-first-served basis — no appointment needed, but arrive early as availability can fill quickly.

 Holistic Health Centre — Massage, Acupuncture and Bodywork